chili-publish/grafx-documentation/docs/GraFx-Studio/connectors/connector-acquia-dam/index.md

 !!! tip "Category"

-	Use "cat:{wine}" to filter down to only wines
+    Use `cat:{wine}` to filter down to only wines.

 ![screenshot-full](assets2.png)

 !!! tip "Description"

-	Add "cat:{wine} des:{white}" to further filter to only wines with the word "white" in the description.
+    Add `cat:{wine} des:{white}` to further filter to only wines with the word "white" in the description.

 ![screenshot-full](assets3.png)

-#### How to
+#### How To

-DAM queries happen on the level of the connector, for a specific frame.
+DAM queries are set at the connector level for a specific frame.

 Set the value of the query in the connector settings.

 ![screenshot-full](query1.png)

-If a fixed Query is not sufficient, you can use a variable.
+If a fixed query is not sufficient, you can use a variable.

 ![screenshot-full](query2.png)

 ![screenshot-full](query3.png)

-To further automate, you can use [Actions](/GraFx-Studio/guides/actions/create/) to influence and set the Query, according to other variables of input the Smart Template gets.
+To further automate, you can use [Actions](/GraFx-Studio/guides/actions/create/) to influence and set the query according to other variables or inputs the Smart Template receives.

 ![screenshot-full](query4.png)

-In the image above, the action will set the "DamSearchString" to have different DAM Queries, depending on a chosen category.
-That text variable is then used in the image variable. (see image above here)
+In the image above, the action sets the `DamSearchString` to have different DAM queries depending on a chosen category.
+That text variable is then used in the image variable (see image above).